Welcome to my website!

 a door.
 What if the robot can't find the key?

 or the key chain has 20 different keys and only one key can unlock the door?
-Even more difficult is the fact that the robot might not find the key
+Even more difficult and inexplicable is the fact that the robot might not find the key

 and uses alternative methods to get into the room (such as breaking a window

 Expert programmers have to program in all the possibilities of opening a door

 If scientists can't build a robot to do a simple task like open a

 door, then what makes you think they can build a robot to replace a janitor